 – Search Keywords for musician websites

-In my occasion, producers and artists search for different key words like: session guitar player, remote session guitarist, hire guitarist online etc. What I do is find this words based on Google search suggestions and build up your page/articles – that are useful to the people using these keywords.
+On my occasion, producers and artists search for different keywords like – session guitar player, remote session guitarist, hire guitarist online, etc. What I do is find these words based on Google search suggestions and build up your page/articles – that are useful to the people using these keywords.

-There are way better videos and articles to learn more about these stuff.
+There are way better videos and articles to learn more about this stuff.
 My only advice would be to start doing and learn from your fails.
-As a musician yourself – you know better than me that there is no way around mistakes unfortunately.
+As a musician yourself – you know better than me that there is no way around mistakes, unfortunately.

 Final words on how to build a musician website